solana-validators/solana-validator-guidebook/docs/FAQ/FAQ.md

 ### How long does it take for new stake to show up for my validator?

 You will have to wait until the next epoch.
 Each epoch is approximately 2 days.
-You get information about the current epoch using `solana epoch-info`.
+You can get information about the current epoch using `solana epoch-info`.

-### Can I run my a validator at home?
+### Can I run my validator at home?

-Anyone can join the cluster including home users, however, you must make sure that your system can perform well and keep up with the cluster.
+Anyone can join the cluster including home users.
+However, you must make sure that your system can perform well and keep up with the cluster.
 Many home internet connections are not suitable to run a Solana validator.
 See the [validator system requirements](https://docs.solana.com/running-validator/validator-reqs) for more information.

-### Is a validator the same as mining?
+### Is running a validator the same as mining?

 No, a validator uses proof of stake instead of proof of work.
 See [what is a validator?](/solana-introduction/what-is-a-validator).

 ### What are the 3 keys (identity, voting, withdrawer) used for in my validator?

-_Identity_: This keypair is used to as a payment account for the sol transaction fees incurred on the network.
+_Identity_: This keypair is used as a payment account for the sol transaction fees incurred on the network.
+It must be stored on the validator server for the `solana-validator` program to operate.

-_Vote_: This keypair is useed to identify your vote account.
-The vote account keypair is only created for the pubkey.
+_Vote_: This keypair is used to create your vote account.
+The account is identified by the keypair's pubkey.
+Once the vote account is created, the keypair can be deleted.

-_Withdrawer_: This keypair allows the operater of the validator to withdraw funds rewarded to the validator.
+_Withdrawer_: This keypair allows the operator of the validator to withdraw funds awarded to the validator.
 It should not be kept on the validator itself.
-The keypair should be store in a secure place like a hardware wallet or key storage system.
+The keypair should be stored in a secure place like a hardware wallet or key storage system.

 ### Should I store my withdrawer key on my validator?